 Our Verdict

-Bottom Line: NexiGo Aurora Pro MKII is the better choice.
-Its Native 4K resolution and 30000:1 contrast provide superior image detail over 4K Pixel Shift.
+Bottom Line: NexiGo Aurora Pro MKII Laser TV is the better choice.
+This projector offers true Native 4K resolution and a superior 30,000:1 contrast ratio, delivering a more detailed and dynamic image than the AWOL VISION's 4K Pixel Shift.

 Key Differences